Daria Porn Story: Seven Days Chapter 1

 just spoken of Janes hypothetical spirit as though she were real.
 Do I think that she is?
 When did that happen?
 Should I just let myself slide into

+this paradigm shift?
 Whether or not she wanted to, she

 didnt have the time or energy to fight it just then; shed have to give the